-Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unitholders.
+Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unit holders.

 The Fund currently incurs withholding taxes imposed by certain countries on investment income and capital gains.
-Such income or gains are recorded gross of withholding taxes in the statement of comprehensive income as an expense.
+Such income or gains are recorded gross of withholding taxes in the statement of comprehensive income.
+Withholding taxes are included in the statement of comprehensive income as an expense.